 The lack of scientific knowledge and quality information on the disease often results in a delay in diagnosis.
-Also the need for appropriate quality health care engenders inequlities and difficulties in access to treatment and care.
+Also the need for appropriate quality health care engenders inequalities and difficulties in access to treatment and care.
 This often results in heavy social and financial burdens on patients.

 As mentioned, due to the broad diversity of disorders and relatively common symptoms which can hide underlying rare diseases, initial misdiagnosis is common.
-In addition symptoms differ not only from disease to disease, but also from patient to patient suffering from the same disease.
+In addition, symptoms differ not only from disease to disease, but also from patient to patient suffering from the same disease.

 Due to the rarity and diversity of rare diseases, research needs to be international to ensure that experts, researchers and clinicians are connected, that clinical trials are multinational and that patients can benefit from the pooling of resources across borders.
 Initiatives such as the European Reference Networks (networks of centres of expertise and healthcare providers that facilitate cross-border research and healthcare), the International Rare Disease Research Consortium and the EU Framework Programme for Research and Innovation Horizon 2020 support international, connected research.